Afek-Sakaju/sparta-war-room/README.md

 # Login-and-register <img src="./readme-resources/login-logo.png" width=100px height=100px align="right">

-### This is a server side and web (sass+css+html) project, this project done with high strictness under the guidance of best practices and standards, a lot of work that summarize some of my knowladge about css + html and server side<br />
+### This is a server side and web project which summarize some of my knowledge about (sass+css+html) and server side<br /> Iv'e designed it using specific theme of a "medieval clan members site" which make it more creative and unique.

 ---